Nvreformat/ese-pedidos/README.md

 ### Chat
 When you make an order, a chat between the client and the restaurant is created.
 This chat is specific to the order.\
 This is useful when a restaurant can't deliver an order on time.
 This way, they can tell the client via chat how long they have to wait for their order.
 Sometimes they may be missing a specific ingredient for the food, in which case they can tell the client if they want to continue the order or cancel ir altogether.

+### Restaurant Fees
+My idea for monetizing this project was to charge restaurants a small fee (say 5%) on every order.
+At the end of every month I would go personally to each restaurant to collect the fees that were charged.

 # Frameworks Used